 A week-long festival filled with dance, yoga and live music, the Bali Spirit Festival in Ubud sells out nearly every year.
-Workshops, cocktail hours, scrumptious multi-country cuisine and a mesh of cultures draw people from all over the world to this international gathering in the month of March.
+Workshops, cocktail hours, scrumptious multi-country cuisine and a mix of cultures draw people from all over the world to this international gathering in the month of March.

 The Shwedagon Pagoda is one of the most sacred to Buddhists in Myanmar and for a week before the full moon, hundreds of people make a pilgrimage to the temple to walk up the steps and listen to the monks who chant continuously.
 They give offerings and donations to the images and relics of Buddha and compete to weave holy robes over night.